PedroMagar/MISA-I/README.md

 >The specification is still in development and there is still a long way to go...

 ## Architecture
-The architecture will consist of 16 registers while 8 are addressable at a time.
-Since 8-bit instruction is too little to hold two full addresses for an 8-register architecture without compromising instruction size, the instruction will specify the Rd (register destiny) while Rs (register source) will be relative to it, this switch will be made through SRB operation.
+The architecture will consist of 16 registers are equally divided into 4 registers bank while two banks are active, this makes 8 registers addressable at a time, it' possible to switch which register bank are active through SRB operation.
+Since 8-bit instruction is too little to hold two full addresses for an 8-register architecture without compromising instruction size, the instruction will specify the Rd (register destiny) while Rs (register source) will be relative to it (when F=0 address will be Rs=Rd+4 while F=1 will be Rs=Rd+3).

-Characteristics:
+### Characteristics:
 - Two addresses architecture.
-- One register for the path (address register).
+- One Memory Address (MEM_ADDR) register.
+- One Program Counter (PC) register.
+- 8 Management Registers.
-- 16 registers: split in sets of 4, the instruction field in SRB will determine which set is to be used.
+- 16 registers: split in sets of 4 (Register Bank), the instruction field in SRB (Swap Register Bank) will determine which set is to be used.
 - SRB will match the register bank accordingly:
-	- 00: Will use the default register bank, r7-r4 and r3-r0.
+	- 00 / LL: Will use the default register bank, making avaliable: r7-r4 and r3-r0.
-	- 01: Will swap the lower register bank,  r7-r4 and r11-r8.
+	- 01 / LH: Will swap the lower register bank, making avaliable:  r7-r4 and r11-r8.
-	- 10: Will swap the higher register bank, r15-r12 and r3-r0.
+	- 10 / HL: Will swap the higher register bank, making avaliable: r15-r12 and r3-r0.
-	- 11: Will swap both registers banks, r15-r12 and r11-r8.
+	- 11 / HH: Will swap both registers banks, making avaliable: r15-r12 and r11-r8.
 - 4 Operations Mode:
 	- 00: Management - r11-r4 will hold the CPU configuration.
 	- 01: 8 bit Low mode - the CPU will use only the 8 less significant bits from its register to do operations.